YinHK-gameDev/unity-learn/scripting cheestsheet/MLAgents/README.md

 	3 = Move one space up
 	4 = Move one space down
   ```
-  When making a decision, the agent picks one of the five actions and puts the corresponding integer value in the `ActionBuffers.DiscreteActions` array.
-For example, if the agent decided to move left, the ActionBuffers.DiscreteActions parameter would be an array with a single element with the value 1. \
+  When making a decision, the agent picks one of the five actions and puts the corresponding integer value in the `ActionBuffers.DiscreteActions` array. \
+  For example, if the agent decided to **move left**, the `ActionBuffers.DiscreteActions` parameter would be an array with a **single element with the value 1**. \
-  You can define multiple sets, or branches, of discrete actions to allow an agent to perform simultaneous, independent actions.
+  You can define **multiple sets, or branches, of discrete actions** to allow an agent to perform simultaneous, independent actions.
 For example, you could use one branch for movement and another branch for throwing a ball left, right, up, or down, to allow the agent to do both in the same step. \
-  The `ActionBuffers.DiscreteActions` array of an agent with discrete actions contains one element for each branch.
+  The `ActionBuffers.DiscreteActions` array of an agent with discrete actions contains **one element for each branch**.
 The value of each element is the integer representing the chosen action for that branch.
-The agent always chooses one action for each branch.
+The agent always **chooses one action for each branch**. \
+  When you use the discrete actions, you can **prevent the training process or the neural network model from choosing specific actions** in a step by implementing the **`WriteDiscreteActionMask(IDiscreteActionMask)`** method. \
+  For example, if your agent is next to a wall, you could **mask out any actions** that would result in the agent **trying to move into the wall.**

 Struct **`ActionBuffers`**: